 Determinants of Use of Community-Based Long-Term Care Services

-This study used baseline data from the Singapore Longitudinal Survey for LTC Use conducted from December 2011 to December 2013.
-The relationship between CBLTC use and care recipient and caregiver predisposing factors, need and enabling factors, and psychosocial factors were examined using logistic regressions.
+This study used baseline data from the Singapore Longitudinal Survey for long-term care (LTC) use conducted from December 2011 to December 2013.
+The relationship between community-based long-term care (CBLTC) use and care recipient and caregiver predisposing factors, need and enabling factors, and psychosocial factors were examined using logistic regressions.